Omega XL is popular for two main reasons -- the online raves and Larry King, of all people.

-Omega XL contains ingredients which help with the treatment of joint pain, making it popular with older people who might otherwise use regular fish-based oil to help their bones.
+Omega XL contains ingredients that help with the treatment of joint pain and inflammation, making it popular with older people who might otherwise use regular fish-based oil to help their bones.

 One of the nicest things about this product is that it comes in soft gel capsules, so you can wolf it down really easily.
 With its target market being on the older side, it makes sense to go with a soft capsule for this supplement.

-Many users report improved mobility and reduced joint pain after taking the product, so it seems like Omega XL works for plenty of people out there.
+Many users, in their reviews, report improved mobility and reduced joint pain after taking the product, so it seems like it works for plenty of people out there.

 Omega XL Side Effects